saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

 Page content.
-May consists of ordinary text, HTML and images.
+May consist of ordinary text, HTML and images.

 </td>
 </tr>